-EIU-UPI's lead negotiator Billy Hung spoke at the first BOT meeting in the spring 2023 semester updating the BOT on the current negothe union negotiating team the ability to call for a strike if the negotiations continue to not see or see little progress.
+EIU-UPI's lead negotiator Billy Hung spoke at the first BOT meeting in the spring 2023 semester updating the BOT on the current negotiations

+EIU-UPI held a strike authorization vote that would give the union negotiating team the ability to call for a strike if the negotiations continue to not see or see little progress.
 In order to authorize a strike, at least 70 percent of union members have to participate in the vote, and 70 percent of the voters have to vote yes to approve the authorization for a strike.